ton-community/ton-docs/docs/develop/smart-contracts/security/ton-hack-challenge-1.md

 As for me we hacked 6th task of this contest, but in this article I don't want to share my story, I want to tell you some thoughts about breaches in tasks.

-Source code and contest rules were hosted on Github here.
+Source code and contest rules were hosted on Github [here](https://github.com/ton-blockchain/hack-challenge-1).

 ## Contracts

 ### 1. Mutual fund

-:::note
+:::note SECURITY RULE
-Always check functions for `impure` modifier.
+Always check functions for [`impure`](/develop/func/functions#impure-specifier) modifier.
 :::

 The first task was very simple.
 The attacker can find that `authorize` function was not `impure`.
 Absence of this modifier allows compiler to skip calls to that function if it returns nothing or return value is unused.